qsnjason/qsnjsclient/README.md

 Client Management
 ---

-Instantiation uses the standard drill.
+Instantiation by the normal means.
+The `config` object is created in *Client Configuration*.

 	var qsn = new QSNClient(config);